auranic/auranic.github.io/_pages/about.md

 by suggesting an optimization-based generalisation of self-organizing maps.
-After spending 3 years of post-doc in the French analogue of Advanced Studies Institute, <a href="http://www.ihes.fr">Institut des Hautes Etudes Scientifiques (IHES)</a>, I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining the strategy of a new systems biology research group.
+After spending 3 years of post-doc in the French analogue of Advanced Studies Institute, <a href="http://www.ihes.fr">Institut des Hautes Etudes Scientifiques (IHES)</a>, I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining strategy of a new systems biology research group.

 I co-author around 90 peer-reviewed pubications, 3 books and 15 book chapters.
 I (co-)supervised 8 PhD students.